 During fire inspections, the entire building is thoroughly inspected to evaluate code compliance.
 If violations are noted, a follow-up inspection is conducted to verify the violations identified have been corrected satisfactorily.

 The Fire Marshal evaluates compliance with Minnesota State Fire Code requirements in new construction projects and is involved throughout the construction process from pre-construction meetings to issuing the Certificate of Occupancy.

-The Fire Marshal works closely with the developer, the building official and other city officials during pre-construction meetings.
-Fire code requirements for items such as Some fire code requirements for items are evaluated based on the use of the building, items such as:
+The Fire Marshal works closely with the developer, the building official, and other City officials during pre-construction meetings.
+Fire code requirements for certain systems are evaluated based on the use of the building, such as:

 - access roads

 - fire alarm systems

 - and other considerations

 Building plans are then submitted to the building official and reviewed prior to construction to evaluate code compliance.
 During construction, the Fire Marshal inspects systems to ensure code compliance, they check systems such as:

 - exit and emergency lighting

 - the means of egress